 - Visual artists, designers, craft practitioners, curators, and registrars engaged in activities related to professional practice.

 - Installers and Conservators coverage available as well and can be selected in the application form.
-This is an extension of cover on top of the visual artists, designers, craft practitioners, curators, and registrars cover at no extra cost.
+This is an extension of cover on top of the visual artists, designers, craft practitioners, curators, and registrars cover and does incur an additional fee on the base premium.
 Please see the Installers and Conservators page for more details.

 New Policy Year